lirik30/UserStorage-Project/README.md

 ## Step 11 - Synchronize

-- [ ] New branch "step11".
+- [x] New branch "step11".

-- [ ] The collection in your repository is going to be used in multi-threading environment, and this may lead to concurrency issues.
+- [x] The collection in your repository is going to be used in multi-threading environment, and this may lead to concurrency issues.
 Make your repository thread-safe using [lock statement](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/lock-statement).

 Run tests, review and commit.

-- [ ] Make your repository thread-safe using [ReaderWriterLockSlim class](https://docs.microsoft.com/en-us/dotnet/standard/threading/reader-writer-locks).
+- [x] Make your repository thread-safe using [ReaderWriterLockSlim class](https://docs.microsoft.com/en-us/dotnet/standard/threading/reader-writer-locks).

 Run tests, review and commit.

-- [ ] Run StyleCop, fix issues, commit.
+- [x] Run StyleCop, fix issues, commit.
 Mark, commit.
 Publish "step11".
 Merge "step11" into master.
 Publish.

 ## Step 12 - WCF